sci2pro/wowdata/README.md

 * and tools should teach rather than intimidate.

-WowData is designed so that **anyone can build, read, and reason about a data pipeline**—even when that pipeline performs non-trivial work.
+WowData™ is designed so that **anyone can build, read, and reason about a data pipeline**—even when that pipeline performs non-trivial work.

 ---

 ## **Core Concepts**

-WowData is built on four stable, universal concepts:
+WowData™ is built on four stable, universal concepts:

 * **Source** — where data comes from